Virginia Ironside: Comments about abortion

 Ironside received attention after her appearance on BBC One's religious discussion programme, Sunday Morning Live, in 2010.
 She stated "If a baby's going to be born severely disabled or totally unwanted, surely an abortion is the act of a loving mother" and added "If I were the mother of a suffering child – I mean a deeply suffering child – I would be the first to want to put a pillow over its face...
 If it was a child I really loved, who was in agony, I think any good mother would."
 Though some viewers supported Ironside, many complaints were registered on the programme's website message board.

 My Death My Decision

-Ironside is a Patron of the right to die organisation, My Death My Decision.
-My Death My Decision is a right to die campaign organisation that wants to see a more compassionate approach to dying in the UK, including giving people the legal right to a medically assisted death if that is their persistent wish.
+Ironside is a patron of the right-to-die organisation My Death, My Decision, a UK-based campaign group that advocates for changes to the law to allow medically assisted dying for people who meet specified criteria and request it.